hellhub-collective/sdk/README.md

 import HellHub from "@hellhub-collective/sdk";
 ```

 You can then use the `HellHub` class to interact with the HellHub API.
-For example, you can use the `planets` method to retrieve a single or a list of planets from the HellHub API:
+For example, you can use the `planets` method to retrieve a single or a list of planets:

 ```typescript
 // get the planet with id 1